 Targeted intervention and other support services

 Regions and schools provide a continuum of support and services for students with disability and

 learning difficulties.
 This may include:

 Students who meet EAP criteria may also have access to:

-The Autism Hub and Reading Centre works with, and supports school leaders, teachers and parents to improve the engagement and educational achievement of students with autism, and to inspire, encourage and teach young Queenslanders to read.
+Autism Hub and Reading Centre work with, and support school leaders, teachers and parents to improve the engagement and educational achievement of students with autism, and to inspire, encourage and teach young Queenslanders to read.